leaflabs/leaflabs-docs/source/hardware/maple-ret6.rst

 This table shows a summary of the available functionality on every GPIO pin, by peripheral type.
 The "5 V?" column documents whether or not the pin is :ref:`5 volt tolerant <gpio-5v-tolerant>`.

+Note that this table is not exhaustive; on some pins, more peripherals are available than are listed here.

 .. csv-table::
    :header: Pin, :ref:`GPIO <gpio>`, :ref:`ADC <adc>`, :ref:`Timer <timers>`, :ref:`I2C <i2c>`, :ref:`UART/USART <usart>`, :ref:`SPI <spi>`, 5 V?